why-not-try-calmer/feedo/COMMANDS.md

     - allow Telegram to display the last shown items in disable_webview mode
 - `pin: "true" or "false"`,
     - have the bot try to pin every batch message
-- `clean_behind: "true" or "false"`
-    - have the bot try to delete their own messages
-    - does not apply to batch messages

 _The user issuing the command must have administrative rights in the chat._